 Site of Gilbertine priory and post Dissolution house, moats, 18th century garden, medieval settlement and cultivation remains is a scheduled monument protected by Historic England under reference 1010706.
 View the official record →

-The site of Gilbertine priory and post-Dissolution house is a scheduled ancient monument near Lincolnshire comprising the remains of a religious community founded in the medieval period.
+The site of a Gilbertine priory and its post-Dissolution successor structures is located in Lincolnshire and represents an important example of religious and domestic settlement spanning the medieval period through the eighteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010706.

 Site of Gilbertine priory and post Dissolution house, moats, 18th century garden, medieval settlement and cultivation remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010706.